As-salamu’alaykum Brothers and Sisters

 A campaign to assist the elderly and needy by clearing their driveways of snow and with everyday chores.

-10 teams across the country ran the ARAH campaign to tackle racism in the light of rise in Islamophobic and anti-Semitic attacks.
+10 teams across the country ran the ARAH campaign to tackle racism in the light of rising in Islamophobic and anti-Semitic attacks.
 Over 10,000 Against Racism Booklets distributed around the country.

 The launching of the new www.islamisgreen.org website and participation in two climate change marches’.
 Over 5,000 Islam is Green leaflets distributed at the marches.

 Inviting non-Muslims to experience fasting in Ramadan as part of a nationwide campaign.
-A new booklet was created accompanied with three online videos, and a webinar to encourage Muslim to share Ramadan with their non Muslim friends and colleagues.
+A new booklet was created accompanied by three online videos, and a webinar to encourage Muslim to share Ramadan with their non-Muslim friends and colleagues.
 5000 Share Ramadan booklets distributed around the country.

 A campaign consisting of spontaneous acts of kindness towards non-Muslims.

-‘Make a child smile’ – Muslims visiting children in hospital dressed up as superheros and gifting them with presents.
+‘Make a child smile’ – Muslims visiting children in the hospital dressed up as superheroes and gifting them with presents.

 Groups of Muslim volunteers across the UK who took to the street to clean up their neighbourhoods.

-By following the prophetic tradition of ‘let them be kind to their neighbour’, the Muslim community were encouraged to prepare food or a gift to their neighbour.
+By following the prophetic tradition of ‘let them be kind to their neighbour’, the Muslim community was encouraged to prepare food or a gift for their neighbour.

 The Muslim Now department is dedicated to welcome, empower and provide education for new Muslims.

 2015 has been a significant year for Muslim Now as it has re-launched its flagship 4-day new Muslim educational retreats!
-They are an all-inclusive and specifically designed to empower our new Muslim brothers and sisters from around the UK, and to develop them through their journey in Islam.
+They are all-inclusive and specifically designed to empower our new Muslim brothers and sisters from around the UK and to develop them through their journey in Islam.